savawebdev/shopping-cart/README.md

 # Project Name

-> A shopping cart built with React
+> A shopping cart built with React.
 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents